5 Best Apprenticeship Programs for Coding Bootcamp Grads [2023 Update]

 Do companies hire bootcamp grads?

-Yes, companies of all kinds hire bootcamp grads, whose training is specifically geared toward closing the well-documented digital skills gap.
+Yes, all types of companies hire bootcamp grads that showcase training specifically geared toward closing the well-documented digital skills gap.
 Since the supply of workers with computer science degrees is not high enough to meet the demand, companies need to hire candidates from untraditional educational backgrounds, including coding bootcamp graduates.

 Are there online apprenticeship programs?